 Tree Hill High

 The outside exterior filming shots of Tree Hill High were filmed at the Joe and Barbara Schwartz Center at -610 North Front Street.
 The filming location is around the right side of the building towards the back so there is no need to go into the building.
+The exact location can be found on our Google Map above.

 This filming location, along with the Rivercourt, is one of the most famous locations for the show and a must-visit for any fan!
-Unfortunately. the building with the white walkway into the entrance of the High School has had refurbishments and the long walkway is no longer there.
+Unfortunately, the building with the white walkway into the entrance of the High School has had refurbishments and the long walkway is no longer there.
 You can still see the white facade over the doors into the school but you can’t walk where the cast once did.
 The corridor which Lucas carries Payton out after the shooting is visible from the outside though, no need to enter as it is private property.

 Record Shop- Black Cat Shoppe